EnocFuentes/home/README.md

 # Stream Study of Herbert Run in Baltimore County
 *Completed December 2022*
-* Used various mapping techniques to analyze the flow and dimensions of Herbert Run.
+* Used Lidar and SFM point cloud data along with traditional flow rate measurment methods to analyze the flow and dimensions of a portion of Herbert Run.